 We also did a day trip to Hakone via the bullet train to try and see the famous Mount Fuji.
 We did catch a glimpse of it however the fog made it more of an illusion and hard to capture with a smartphone.

 Kinosakionsen – A cute town amongst the mountains with a population of 4,000 people and 7 public onsens.
-Most places shut by 11pm in this small town however we found one British pub owned by Yoshiko.
-Yoshiko has owned the pub for 7 years.
+Most places shut by 11pm in this small town however we found one British pub owned by the fabulous Yoshiko.
+She has been the owner of the pub for the last 7 years.
 Inside is quaint with collectibles mostly gifted from friends around the world.
-It sold Fosters and other Western beers as well as your standard Japanese Whisky and just one type of red wine.
+It sells Fosters and other Western beers as well as your standard Japanese Whisky but just one type of red wine.
 Yoshiko’s friends from the town always visit the pub.
 To them it’s their local watering hole.
-They were all super friendly people who shared their food and their drinks with us.
+They were all super friendly people who shared their food and drinks with us.
 The younger girl translated for the older generation from Japanese to English and reverse.

 Nishimuraya Honkan – As we entered the traditional Japanese guesthouse we were greeted and asked to remove our shoes and change into some “inside” slippers.
 There’s an alluring smell of burning incense and two older ladies on all fours, meticulously polishing the floorboards.

-Our room is spacious, with a sitting area overlooking the shared Japanese garden, a changing room complete with full length standing mirror and the common room which transforms from dining room during meal times and a bedroom with futons for sleeping with some fluffy duvets.
+Our room is spacious, with a seating area overlooking the shared Japanese garden; a changing room complete with full length standing mirror and the common room which transforms from dining room during meal times and a bedroom with futons for sleeping with some fluffy duvets in the evenings.
 Sleeping on the floor never felt so comfortable.

 We made the last minute decision to visit Universal Studios in Japan which is home to another Wizarding World of Harry Potter.
 We paid for the fast track pass which enabled us to ride most of the best rides without queuing for hours.
 If you’ve a Harry Potter fan then you shouldn’t miss this experience.
 I thought it was super kawaii how all of the Japanese people who visited in groups wore matching outfits. ♥